This policy was last updated on 1 April 2022

 Some laws require us to explain the lawful basis upon which we process your personal information.
 With respect to these laws, we process personal information about you for one or more of the following bases:

-We primarily use and process your personal information in connection with our Services and for other business purposes, including but not limited to:
+We primarily use and process your personal information in connection with our Services and for other business purposes, including but not limited to the follow purposes:

 - provide, deliver, and administer our Services (including in connection with the performance of a contract).

-- internal research and development for new content, products, and services, and to improve, test, and enhance the features and functions of our current Services.
+- internal research and development for new content, products, and services, to monitor the performance of our current Services and to improve, test, and enhance the features and functions of our current Services.

 - process transactions related to our Services and administer accounts or profiles related to you or your organisation (including subscriptions, purchases, billing events and payments), and provide customer support.